Bridging Loans: What They Are & How To Get One

 The following examples should give you an idea of why people typically use bridging finance…

 • You’re buying property at an auction and need funds quickly.
-Winning bidders at property auctions usually need to exchange contracts and pay the deposit on the day, and then pay the full amount to secure the purchase within 28 days.
-A bridging loan could help you raise the necessary amount while a mortgage would take too long to arrange.
+Winning bidders at property auctions usually need to exchange contracts, pay the deposit on the day, and then pay the full amount to secure the purchase within 28 days.
+A bridging loan could help you raise the necessary amount, but arranging a mortgage would take too long.
 In this scenario, the exit strategy could be a sale or a remortgage.

 • You’re hoping to renovate a dilapidated property but cannot obtain a mortgage for it because a mortgage provider has dubbed it uninhabitable.
 Some bridging lenders are flexible enough to grant you funds to carry out the work needed to bring it back into a mortgageable state.
-The exit strategy in this case could be a sale or a remortgage.
+In this case, the exit strategy could be a sale or a remortgage.

-Technically speaking, bridging finance can be used in many other scenarios by any business or individual, providing there’s a viable exit strategy in place.
+Technically speaking, bridging finance can be used in many other scenarios by any business or individual, providing a viable exit strategy.
 For bridging loan advice from the whole-of-market experts we work with, get in touch today.

 Which lenders offer bridging loans?